Weightlifting at the 1928 Summer Olympics – Men's 75 kg

-The men's middleweight event was part of the weightlifting programme at the 1928 Summer Olympics.
+The men's middleweight event was part of the weightlifting programme at the 1928 Summer Olympics in Amsterdam.
 The weight class was the third-lightest contested, and allowed weightlifters of up to 75 kilograms (165 pounds).
 The competition was held on Sunday, 29 July 1928.

 Records

 These were the standing world and Olympic records (in kilograms) prior to the 1928 Summer Olympics.